The Drifter (1988 film): Plot

-Later, at Julia's apartment, she discovers Matty dead in her bed.
-She goes to Morrison again, begging for help.
-Arthur collects her from the police station and takes her to his house.
-In the climax to the film, Julia finds Arthur dead in his study from a gunshot to the head.
-The mysterious detective emerges from hiding and attacks her, binding her hands.
-He eventually explains that he was snooping on Julia at her apartment when Matty showed up, and he had to kill her to cover his tracks.
+Later, at Julia's apartment, Matty is found dead in her bed.
+She has been brutally murdered and a shocked and terrified Julia goes to Morrison again, begging for help.
+She reveals to Morrison she slept with the drifter and believes him to be the murderer although Morrison doesn’t think so.
+Arthur who finds out collects her from the police station and takes her and her cat to stay at his house.
+Morrison has been interviewing different inmates who have dealt with Arthur and gathering more evidence.
+Julia and Arthur’s relationship had become more tense and Arthur reveals to Julia he found out about her affair but forgives her.
+Later that night as Julia gets ready for bed she hears noises and in the climax to the film, Julia finds her boyfriend Arthur dead in his study from a gunshot to the head.
+While Julia stands there numb and shocked The mysterious detective that had been trailing emerges from hiding and attacks her, binding her hands.
+He then drags Julia to Arthur’s bed and ties her hands together in back of her and he eventually explains that he was snooping on Julia at her apartment when Matty showed up, and he had to kill her to cover his tracks.
 Arthur was not comfortable with the murder, and the detective killed Arthur to prevent him from going to the police.
-Intent on killing Julia to complete his cover up, they are surprised by Trey.
-The detective shoots Trey but does not kill him.
-Trey eventually wakes up and subdues the detective.
-Morrison arrives at the house and kicks in the front door, with his gun drawn.
+He viciously taunts and emotionally abuses Julia and says she is dirty for cheating on Arthur even though Arthur had admitted to cheating on her in the past.
+Julia is punched to the floor but gets up with her hands freed pointing her revolver at the detective who then hits her and drags her down the stairs.
+He shoots a man who has entered the home.
+He then ties Julia up to a living room chair.
+Intent on kiling Julia to complete his cover up, they are surprised by Trey who is the man he shot before, The detective had shot him but did not kill him.
+Trey had eventually waken up and subdued the detective.
+Julia becomes free from being tied and Morrison arrives at the house and kicks in the front door, with his gun drawn, realizing it could be emergency situation.
 Thinking that he will shoot Trey, Julia cries out to stop him.
 A shot rings out, but Morrison has killed the detective, who had drawn a hidden pistol and was about to kill Julia.

+With the detective dead Trey goes to Julia and she reveals that the pocket watch she gave him was what saved him from the detective’s bullet.
+He was wearing it and it took the bullet for him.
+Julia and him embrace as she realizes she has met her true love and hero and the man who will protect her.

-The film ends with a shot of Julia and Trey together on a beach with her cat at their feet.
+The film ends with a happy ending shot of Julia and Trey together on a beach with her cat at their feet, happily ever after.